On the computational hardness needed for quantum cryptography: Introduction

 \section{Introduction}

 \fi

 One of the most fundamental achievements of cryptography has been the conceptualization and eventual formalization of the forms of computational hardness that are needed for obtaining prevalent cryptographic tasks.
-Notions such as one-way functions (capturing functions that are easy to compute but hard to meaningfully invert) \cite{DH76,Yao82} and pseudorandom generators (capturing the ability to efficiently expand short random strings into longer strings that are hard to distinguish from fully random) \cite{Shamir83,Yao82,BM84} became foundational pillars for the design and reduction-based analysis of cryptographic schemes that are only ``computationally secure'' (that is, secure only against computationally-bounded attacks).
-Furthermore, the celebrated equivalence between the two notions \cite{GoldreichL89,HILL} has cemented the combined concept as the ``foundational computational hardness for cryptography'': One that is implied by almost any computationally secure cryptographic scheme, and that at the same time suffices for realizing a large class of cryptographic tasks.
+Notions such as one-way functions \cite{DH76,Yao82} (capturing functions that can be computed efficiently but are hard to meaningfully invert) and pseudorandom generators \cite{Shamir83,Yao82,BM84} (capturing the ability to efficiently expand short random strings into longer strings that are hard to distinguish from fully random) became foundational pillars for the design and reduction-based analysis of cryptographic schemes that are only ``computationally secure'' (that is, secure only against computationally-bounded attacks).
+Furthermore, the celebrated equivalence between the two notions \cite{BM84,GoldreichL89,HILL} has cemented the combined concept as the ``foundational computational hardness for cryptography'': One that is essential for realizing almost any cryptographic task that requires computational hardness, and at the same time suffices for realizing a large class of cryptographic tasks.

-However, in the quantum setting, where both schemes and attacks can generate, process, and communicate quantum information, the lay of the land of computational hardness turns out to be different.
+However, in the quantum setting, where parties can generate, process, and communicate quantum information, the lay of the land of computational hardness turns out to be different.
 First, quintessential tasks such as key-exchange with only public communication, which classically can only be computationally secure, can be obtained without any need for computational hardness \cite{bennett1984quantum,Ren08}.
 Furthermore, quantum protocols can use (quantum-hard) one way functions to obtain tasks that are provably unobtainable from one way functions alone in the classical setting, at least in a relativizing manner.
 These include non-interactive commitments with either statistical hiding or statistical binding property \cite{MahmoodyP12,YWLQ15,BitanskyB21}, and oblivious transfer \cite{IR89,CrepeauLS01,BartusekCKM21a,GLSV21}.